jdela757/sid-project/README.md

-<h2> Exploring the Epidemiological Outbreak of COVID‐19 in Mexico and its relation with a Twitter Sentiment Analysis: A Visual Exploratory Data Analysis </h2>
+<h2> Exploring the Epidemiological Outbreak of COVID‐19 in Mexico and geospatial analysis of COVID-19 tweets: A Visual Exploratory Data Analysis </h2>